Picard groups of quasi-Frobenius algebras and a question on Frobenius strongly graded algebras

 In Section \ref{sectionautomorfisme} we compute the automorphism group ${\rm Aut}(\mathcal{R})$ and the group ${\rm Out}(\mathcal{R})$ of outer automorphisms.
 For this aim, we use another presentation of $\mathcal{R}$, given in \cite{dnn3}.
-Thus $\mathcal{R}$ is isomorphic to the Morita ring associated with a Morita context connecting the rings $K$ and $M_2(K)$, where the connecting bimodules are $K^2$ and $M_{2,1}(K)$ with actions given by the usual matrix multiplication, and such that both Morita maps are zero.
+Thus $\mathcal{R}$ is isomorphic to the Morita ring associated with a Morita context connecting the rings $K$ and $M_2(K)$, where the connecting bimodules are $K^2$ and $M_{2,1}(K)=\left[ \right]$ with actions given by the usual matrix multiplication, and such that both Morita maps are zero.
 Thus $\mathcal{R}$ is isomorphic as a linear space to the matrix algebra $M_3(K)$, but its multiplication is altered by collapsing the product of the off diagonal blocks.
 We prove: \\

-{\bf Theorem C. }{\it ${\rm Aut}(\mathcal{R})$ is isomorphic to a semidirect product $(K^2\times M_{2,1}(K))\rtimes (K^*\times GL_2(K))$, and ${\rm Out}(\mathcal{R})\simeq K^*$.}\\
+{\bf Theorem C. }{\it ${\rm Aut}(\mathcal{R})$ is isomorphic to a semidirect product $(K^2\times M_{2,1}(K))\rtimes (K^{\times}\times GL_2(K))$, and ${\rm Out}(\mathcal{R})\simeq K^{\times}$.}\\

+Here $K^{\times}$ denotes the multiplicative group associated with $K$.
 We explicitly describe the automorphisms and the outer automorphisms.
 Comparing to the matrix algebra $M_3(K)$, where there are no outer automorphisms, the alteration of the multiplication produces non-trivial outer automorphisms of $\mathcal{R}$.
-As a consequence of Theorems B and C, wee see that ${\rm Pic}(\mathcal{R})\simeq K^*\times C_2$.
+As a consequence of Theorems B and C, wee see that ${\rm Pic}(\mathcal{R})\simeq K^{\times}\times C_2$.